jspecify/jspecify/docs/spec.md

 > has enough information to prove they are compatible.
 The some-world version,
 > by requiring types to be compatible only in *some* world, holds that types are
 > compatible unless it has enough information to prove they are incompatible.
-> (By behaving "optimistically," the some-world checking behaves much like
+> (By behaving "optimistically," the some-world version is much like Kotlin's
-> Kotlin's checking of "platform types.")
+> rules for "platform types.")
 >
 > Thus, a strict tool might choose to implement the all-worlds version of rules,
 > and a lenient tool might choose to implement the some-world version.
 Yet
 > another tool might implement both and let users select which rules to apply.
 >
 > Still another possibility is for a tool to implement both versions and to use
 > that to distinguish between "errors" and "warnings."
-Such a tool might run
+Such a tool might always
-> each check first in the all-worlds version and then, if the check fails, run
+> first process code with the all-worlds version and then with the some-world
-> it again in the some-world version.
-If the check fails in both cases, the tool
+> version.
+If the tools detects, say, an out-of-bounds type argument in both
-> would produce an error.
-If it passes only because of the some-world version,
+> cases, the tool would produce an error.
+But, if the tool detects such a
+> problem with the all-worlds version but not with the some-world version, the
-> the tool would produce a warning.
+> tool would produce a warning.

 The main body of each section of the spec describes the all-worlds rule.
 If the some-world rule differs, the differences are explained at the end.